-Emil Eifrem overviews the trends leading to NOSQL (Not Only SQL), and the four emerging NOSQL solutions: key-value stores, plus column, document and graph databases.
-He also explains the internals of a graph database and an example of using Neo4j – a graph database - in production.
+Emil Eifrem overviews the trends leading to NOSQL, and four emerging NOSQL solutions.
+He also explains the internals of a graph database and an example of using Neo4j – a graph DB - in production.

-James Coplien explains the DCI (Data, Context, Interaction) paradigm used to better represent the user’s mental model in code through system state and behavior.
-Coplien makes an attempt to reintroduce architecture to Lean and Agile projects due to its value in sustaining high velocity and change resiliency.
+James Coplien explains the DCI paradigm used to better represent the user’s mental model through code, proposing a way of reintroducing architecture back to Lean and Agile projects.

-Simon Oxley presents how his team built a monitoring and reporting web application, what were the challenges encountered and the decision made upfront, what were the technologies and tools used, and what are the their plans for the future.
+Simon Oxley presents how his team built a monitoring and reporting web app, the challenges encountered and decisions made, the technologies and tools used, and what are the their plans for the future.

-Jon Skeet presents Noda Time, a .NET port of Joda Time which is a Java library for handling date and time.
-Skeet discusses the troubles handling date and time with the standard .NET API, and how Noda Time simplifies and solves those issues.
+Jon Skeet presents Noda Time, a .NET port of Joda Time which is a Java library for handling time.
+Skeet discusses the troubles handling time with the .NET API, and how Noda Time solves those issues.

-Torrey Rice presents some of the relevant milestones in the evolution of the web from a UX perspective, starting with one of the first game consoles, the appearance of email and HTML to the latest developments in mobile computing, then trying to foresee the future of web development and what it will mean for developers and casual people.
+Torrey Rice presents relevant milestones in the evolution of the web from a UX perspective and tries to foresee the future of web development and what it will mean for developers and casual people.